Vultures-V/ql1-voart-marketplace/CONTRIBUTING.md

 - Consider implementation complexity

 ## 🔐 Security

-If you discover a security vulnerability, please email [your-security-email] instead of opening a public issue.
+If you discover a security vulnerability, please email venturesvone@gmail.com instead of opening a public issue.

 ## 📝 Documentation